laravel/docs/mix.md

     <link rel="stylesheet" href="{{ mix('/css/app.css') }}">

-Because versioning files typically is unneccesary in development, you may wish to have `version` run only in production (such when you run `npm run production`):
+Because versioning files typically is unnecessary in development, you may wish to have `version` run only in production (such when you run `npm run production`):

     mix.js('resources/assets/js/app.js', 'public/js');